-Student population in Baldwin County Public Schools continues to increase steadily by 7.8% based on the ten-year comparison depicted in Graph 3 below.
-Increased enrollment brings about increased expenditures with the Board recognizing a 12.8% increase in total expenses for FY22 in comparison to FY21.
+Student population in Baldwin County Public Schools continues to increase steadily in FY23 by 6% based on the ten-year comparison depicted in Graph 3 below.
+Typically, increased enrollment brings about increased expenditures; however, the Board showed a slight decrease in total expenses for FY23 in comparison to FY22 as shown in Table 2.

-The Board also experienced a significant increase in fund balance in FY22 as total Program revenues increased by 23%.
-The level of increase in revenues may be attributed to the following factors:
+The Board's overall net position experienced a significant increase of 49% in FY23.
+The level of increase may be attributed to the following factors: